praerie/notes/Chapter-2.md

 Costs rise with each successive generation of game consoles.

-&#185; **AAA** (Triple-A) &mdash; informal classification used to classify video games produced and distributed by mid-sized or major publishers, typically with higher development and marketing budgets than lower tiers
+&#185;**AAA** (Triple-A) &mdash; informal classification used to classify video games produced and distributed by mid-sized or major publishers, typically with higher development and marketing budgets than lower tiers

 ### Market Landscape

 _Success is the exception rather than the rule._ In response, many game developers and publishers have attempted to reduce risk by "rinsing and repeating" what has already worked in the market, leading to a plethora of sequels and a lack of innovation in game design.

-In contrast, the lower end of the market is thriving, turning away from inflated development costs of console games and towards mobile, social, and browser games to find new audiences.
+However, the lower end of the market is thriving, turning away from inflated development costs of console games and towards mobile, social, and browser games to find new audiences.

-Given the market diversity, it is difficult to generalize about the demands that economic factors place upon the development pipeline: AAA games require developers to manage large data sets, track complex production jobs, and control costs tightly.
-In contrast, indie titles require lightweight, agile pipelines permitting rapid innovation.
+Given the market diversity, it is difficult to generalize about the demands that economic factors place upon the development pipeline: AAA games require developers to manage large data sets, track complex production jobs, and control costs tightly, while indie titles require lightweight, agile pipelines permitting rapid innovation.

+## Section 2.4: The Stages of Production

+Terminology used in live action films with CG enhancements, animated features, and games has evolved along different paths, sometimes resulting in homonyms that can cause confusion.

+Main stages of film production:
+* Pre-production
+* Production
+* Post-production

+Main stages of game production:
+* Pre-production
+* Production
+* Finalling

+Post-production and finalling are where the film and game industries diverge the most: film strives to conform to a predefined storyline with a linear series of VFX shots, and games provide dynamic, interactive experiences with the game engine generating visuals in response to player input.